James5425/Education-Perfect-Bot/README.md

 ## Know Issues

 - After downloading and running the chromedriver if you get a pop up saying this could be dangerous or it won't run please follow the istructions on this website [website](https://dev.to/ruthmoog/dealing-with-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-1897)
+- The bot sometimes doesn't grab all the questions due to selenium not being able to find them

 ## To Do:

 - Create a UI
 - Add support for Listening, Dictation and Speaking
-- Add Support for different type of questions such as Science, Math, English, Spelling
+- Add Support for different type of questions such as Science, Math, English
-- Bot learns from mistakes
 - Faster
+- Make it undetectable

 ## Updates: